amiteshksharma/amiteshksharma/README.md

   - I enjoy hiking mountains in southern California
   - I play :basketball: and :soccer:
   - I have one dog named Yogi, a labradoodle :dog:
+  - I enjoy building Lego in my spare time as well